Circular Saws. Are You a Righty or Lefty?

 Now with the handle in your right-hand you don’t have to look across your arm and the circular saw to see.
 The blade, guide, cutting line and your work are easily visible.
 So cutting that straight line will be a breeze—not to mention safer too.

-If you’re looking for a new, corded circular saw for your DIY projects, my personal recommendation is one of these two.
-Both are high quality, right handed circular saws.
+If you’re looking for a new, corded circular saw for your DIY projects, my personal recommendation is the Milwaukee blade on left circular saw with the Tilt-Lok Handle (excellent feature)!

 If you have questions about your DIY projects or tools just ask your Personal DIY Consultant.
 I’m here to help you succeed with speed.